 Every logo design project begins with the same premise: a client needs a memorable mark that represents their brand.
-I start by generating a few different concepts.
-Then that progresses to trying variations, refining, and finalizing.
+I start by generating a few different concepts, and that progresses to trying variations, refining, and finalizing.
 Within this structure, there’s a ton of variation.

 Sometimes this process is easy, and sometimes it’s hard.
 What gives?
 Why do so many ideas flow quickly from one brief and then drag like tar from another?